flinekdre/My-HNG-Task/README.md

 ## Automated License Plat Recognition System
 ## Based on LeNet CNN

-The model (license_not_license.model) is generated using LeNet architecture and uses Relu activation function.
+The model (licenseplate_not_licenseplate.model) is generated using LeNet architecture and uses Relu activation function.

 <code>train.py</code> is used to train the model and also generates a graph indicating the result of the training process.